 After Julitte died, Jerome was sent to live with the Comeau family in the nearby town of St. Alphonse.
 Jerome stayed here for the rest of his life, allowing the Comeaus to collect admission from onlookers to view him (in addition to collecting his government stipend).
 Jerome died in 1912, almost 50 years after he was found on the beach.
 No one ever figured out who he was.

-Jerome has become a favorite character in the folk history of Nova Scotia, with songs and even films telling his story, and theories on his background still abound.
+, and theories on his background still abound.
 Some posit that Jerome was a sailor who was punished with amputation after an attempted mutiny, while others say he was an heir to a fortune who was mutilated, usurped, and then disposed of.
 According to a book published by Nova Scotian historian Fraser Mooney, Jr, in 2008, Jerome was an immigrant from a town in nearby New Brunswick who suffered from gangrene and was dropped off on Sandy Cove after he became too great of a burden on the town.

 None of these theories have been proved—and to this day, Jerome’s identity is still a conundrum.